- Master's Degrees

 The Columbia bookstore is located in Lerner Hall.
 The bookstore, at 19,000 square feet, is Columbia's largest ever with about three times the pervious space devoted to academic books and supplies.
 The store entrance is on the east side of Broadway at W. 115th Street.
 In addition to textbooks for courses in Columbia's undergraduate and graduate professional schools on Morningside Heights, the Columbia University Bookstore carries 65,000 general fiction and non-fiction titles, general interest and specialty periodicals, academic journals, writing, desk, and computer supplies, dormitory necessities, aas well as gifts and insignia items, such as sweatshirts and other clothing items with Columbia logos.

-Columbia Dining is committed to providing our community of students, faculty and staff with great food and great service.
+Columbia Dining is committed to providing our community of students, faculty, and staff with great food and great service.
 Student cafeterias are located in many places on campus.
-You may purchase a meal plan, setup a debit account (also known as “Dining Dollars” and the “Flex Account”), or pay by cash.
+You may purchase a meal plan, set up a debit account (also known as “Dining Dollars” and the “Flex Account”), or pay by cash.
 Review the website above for more information about these options, plan your menu, see what locations are open, track nutrition information, and learn about resources for special diets.
+Please note that dining halls are not open during the summer term for Summer Sessions students.

 Columbia University is committed to serving the needs of students with permanent or temporary disabilities.
 The Office of Disability Services, a division of Health Services at Columbia, provides a variety of services, programs, and resources to allow students with disabilities full participation in the academic and campus experience.
 Students must identify their disability and provide current and appropriate medical or diagnostic documentation before any accommodations can be considered.
 To allow sufficient time for review and implementation of accommodations, students with disabilities are encouraged to contact Disability Services upon acceptance to discuss their specific needs and make arrangements for any necessary academic accommodations.